JosBrown69/arcade/README.md

 - **Collisions.jsx**: Function to validate if the Player class is colliding with an object.

+- **Game.jsx**: Contains the logic of the game in a last class to put everything together

-- **Game.jsx**: Contains the main game class, including the overall game structure, the MainGame component, the game loop, and the canvas rendering.
+- **GameMain.js**: Contains the game component and the logic to interact with the rest of the interface aand making the required API calls if needed.

+- **JuegoGratis**: Shows the game in the main menu without requiring authentication, doesn't interact with the rest of the app.

 - **Obstacles.jsx**: Defines obstacle class and behavior.